Dynamics of feedback Ising model: Discussion

 Because a macroscopic observable feedbacks onto the microscopic coupling, the same mechanism offers a compact modeling language for systems where interactions co-evolve with context.
-In information ecosystems, polarization and platform amplification map naturally to this framework; large-scale evidence on faster and farther diffusion of false news and on echo-chamber formation is consistent with re-entrant polarization, heavy-tailed fluctuations near critical sets, and asymmetric narrative lifetimes predicted by feedback Ising dynamics \cite{Vosou, Cinelli}.
-In human–AI ecosystems, mean-field mixtures of human and model agents with pair and higher-order interactions display abrupt regime changes as composition and interaction strengths vary, making the Maxwell frontier and barrier-based lifetime scalings useful for alignment/governance diagnostics and for inverse modeling that fits feedback laws to equal-likelihood frontiers and dwell times \cite{AI-Human}.
-In center–periphery (empires–provinces) settings \cite{Vak25, Sud25}, allegiance plays the role of the order parameter while information and resource loops supply feedback; the coexistence of folds and a cusp implies multiple cohesion thresholds, and the Maxwell curve provides a data-driven boundary between center-loyal and provincial-dissent phases—estimable from transition statistics \cite{Castellano2009_RevModPhys}.
-Methodologically, natural extensions include spatial/network generalizations (robustness of the wedge and cusp; topology-shifted Maxwell sets), nonlinear or delayed feedbacks (possible oscillatory regimes), and rare-event computation to recover optimal escape paths, building directly on the barrier formulas and normal forms developed here.
+In information ecosystems, polarization and platform amplification map naturally to this framework; large-scale evidence on faster and farther diffusion of false news and on echo-chamber formation is consistent with re-entrant polarization, heavy-tailed fluctuations near critical sets, and asymmetric narrative lifetimes predicted by feedback Ising dynamics \cite{Vosou,Cinelli}.
+In human--AI ecosystems, mean-field mixtures of human and model agents with pair and higher-order interactions display abrupt regime changes as composition and interaction strengths vary, making the Maxwell frontier and barrier-based lifetime scalings useful for alignment/governance diagnostics and for inverse modeling that fits feedback laws to equal-likelihood frontiers and dwell times \cite{AI-Human}.
+In center--periphery (empires--provinces) settings \cite{Vak25,Sud25}, allegiance plays the role of the order parameter while information and resource loops supply feedback; the coexistence of folds and a cusp implies multiple cohesion thresholds, and the Maxwell curve provides a data-driven boundary between center-loyal and provincial-dissent phases---estimable from transition statistics \cite{Castellano2009_RevModPhys}.

+Temperature-induced bistability in FIMs represents a counterintuitive type of noise-induced tipping.
+Typically, the transition frequency increases as the temperature (noise) increases until bistability is destroyed.
+However, temperature-induced bistability in FIMs allows the transition frequency to decrease as the temperature increases.
+Thus, our mean-field model exhibits high-temperature ordered phases in a restricted sense.
+This defies conventional wisdom.
+Interestingly, ordered phases persisting in arbitrarily high temperatures have been recently reported \cite{Han2025,Zohar25,Zohar26}, and named entropic order, in quantum and classical many-body systems.